 Standing on the Glienicke Bridge of the title, the bridge where the spy swap is to take place, Donovan is alarmed to spot German snipers on the other end point rifles at him.
 His CIA handler points to those on our side.
 Eastern Bloc communism and western democracy are show to be mirror images: two gun nests, two prisoners, two sides that stoke fear in their people by calling one another the enemy.

 What this film is, is a low-key, well paced story without James Bond over-the-top implausible action.
-One might say it’s deliberately dull.
-But dull as in thoughtful, engrossing, without artifice.
+One might say it’s deliberately sombre, as in thoughtful, engrossing, without artifice.

 The storyline is based on the true incident when the Soviets downed an American U2 spy plane flying over the USSR and embarrassed the US government who lied that such things existed.
 The pilot was Gary Powers.
 The plot is based on that incident in the same way Braveheart is based on the events of William Wallace, meaning there’s a fair amount of creative licence in dialogue and events.
 (Except somebody to pop up any day soon claiming it’s all a lot of hooey.)